-In the School of Architecture the awards will be made upon two plan problems, two sketches, one archaeology design and three drawings from the cast or life, made in three different months, and selected by the student from the work of the entire year.
+In the School of Architecture the awards will be made upon two plan problems, two sketches, and three drawings from the cast or life, made in three different months, and selected by the student from the work of the entire year.

-The Charles Toppan prizes for the year 1906-1907 will be, respectively, \$400 and \$300.
+in all.

-These prizes were established in 1881 by the gift of Mrs. Charles Toppan, Miss Harriette R. Toppan, and Mr. Robert N. Toppan.
+Saturday, May 5, 1906.

-The prizes will be awarded only to students who have worked regularly in the Academy Schools for at least two years, one of which must be the year of the competition.
+are Travel and Home Life.

-Prizes will not be awarded to the same person twice in succession, and not more than twice in all.
+- The Charles Toppan prizes for the year 1905-1906 will be, respectively, \$400 and \$300. - These prizes were established in 1881 by the gift of Mrs. Charles Toppan, Miss Harriette R. Toppan, and Mr. Robert N. Toppan. - The prizes will be awarded only to students who have worked regularly in the Academy Schools for at least two years, one of which must be the year of the competition. - Prizes will not be awarded to the same person twice in succession, and not more than twice - According to the positively expressed terms of the gift, the drawing of the pictures will receive the first attention of the judges.
+The size of the canvas must not be less than twelve inches nor more than thirty-six inches. - The works submitted must be original paintings dealing with the subject or subjects named by the Committee on Instruction, and all works in competition must be presented on or before - The subjects chosen for the year 1905-1906

-According to the positively expressed terms of the gift, the drawing of the pictures will receive the first attention of the judges.
-The size of the canvas must not be less than twelve inches nor more than thirty-six inches.
+CRESSON FUND FOR FOREIGN SCHOLARSHIPS CONTINUED.

-The works submitted must be original paintings dealing with the subject or subjects named by the Committee on Instruction, and all works in competition must be presented on or before Saturday, May 4, 1907.
+CHARLES TOPPAN PRIZES.

-The subjects chosen for the year 1906-1907 are Success and Youth.
+CHARLES TOPPAN PRIZES.
+CONTINUED.